nancyshaji/YoloOnColab/README.md

 # YoloOnColab
-Use the following code to train any custom datasset on YOLO.
+Use the following code to train any custom data set on YOLO.
 This can be even used by any beginner

 Code for training:
 https://colab.research.google.com/drive/1s9vi9hyoKxQmEetZP58vwrRYXZBmC0ql